A key policy area

 - to ensure energy consumption is sustainable, through the lowering of greenhouse gas emissions, pollution, and fossil fuel dependence.

-The Directorate-General for Energy is responsible for developing and implementing a European energy policy under the political guidance of the European Commission Vice-President for Energy Union Maroš Šefčovič and Climate Action and Energy Commissioner Miguel Arias Cañete.
+The Directorate-General for Energy is responsible for developing and implementing a European energy policy under the political guidance of the European Commission Executive Vice-President for the European Green Deal, Frans Timmermans, and the Commissioner for Energy, Kadri Simson.

 The Directorate General develops and implements innovative policies aimed at:

-- contributing to setting up an energy market providing citizens and business with affordable energy, competitive prices and technologically advanced energy services
+- contributing to setting up an energy market providing citizens and businesses with affordable energy, competitive prices and technologically advanced energy services

 - promoting sustainable energy production, transport and consumption in line with the EU 2020 targets and with a view to the 2050 decarbonisation objective